brinkmanlab/IslandCompare/README.md

 is also available that will talk to Galaxies API, invoking the workflow.

 IslandCompare operates on Genbank or EMBL formatted data.
 It will attempt to stitch together draft genomes as some tools do not work with multi-contig datasets.
-It will also accept a premade Newick formatted file rather than generate a phylogenetic tree.
+It will also accept a pre-constructed phylogenetic tree in Newick format.
 The resulting output includes a GFF3 file containing all of the results, along with the generated newick file, any stitched datasets, and a GFF3 file containing only the genomic islands.

 ## Use
 IslandCompare is publicly hosted for your use at https://islandcompare.ca.
-There you can upload data, run analysis, and visualize the result.
+Where you can upload data, run analysis, and visualize the result.

 If you prefer to deploy your own instance of IslandCompare, a containerized deployment of Galaxy is available along with scripts to automatically deploy the IslandCompare workflow and dependencies.
-See the following section for more information.
+See the following section (Installation) for more information.
 The primary intended means of interacting with a local deployment of IslandCompare is via the [command line interface](https://github.com/brinkmanlab/islandcompare-cli/).

 ## Installation